hpyproject/hpyproject.org/posts/2022/05/hpy-0.0.4.md

 -->

 HPy 0.0.4 is out!
-The third official HPy release comes with many new features and was again made available on PyPI (first time with binary wheels).
+The third official HPy release comes with many new features and was again made available on PyPI.

+Major highlights of the release are a bunch of new API functions (e.g.
+`HPyErr_ExceptionMatches`, `HPyErr_WarnEx`, `HPy_Contains`, and more),
-Besides new API functions, the major highlights of this release are Python 3.10 support, better support for native fields (HPyField) and global variables (HPyGlobal),
+Python 3.10 support, better support for native fields (`HPyField`) and global variables (`HPyGlobal`), new debug mode features (detect invalid raw data pointer usage, detect invalid closing of argument handles, detect return of invalid handles).

-Great new also is that we are now able to provide two more non-trivial projects that have been (partially) migrated to HPy.
+Great news too is that we are now able to provide two more non-trivial projects that have been (partially) migrated to HPy.
 This is, [Kiwisolver](https://github.com/hpyproject/kiwi-hpy/) and [Matplotlib](https://github.com/hpyproject/matplotlib-hpy/).